claimdocadmin/pjson/README.md

 Enumeration Type
 ----------------

-This field is required and shall be one of the four values.
+This field is required and shall be one of these four values.

 * NPI-1 - An individual (human) provider.